 Which skills do the reading tasks test?
-Reading for gist, reading for details, reading comprehension, understanding the main ideas of a text and deducing meaning.
+Reading for gist, reading for details, reading comprehension, understanding the main ideas of a text and comparing, evaluating and inferring.

 Which skills do the writing tasks test?
 How you organise a text, your range of language functions, grammar and vocabulary, how well you answer the question, and how you transform reading texts into a writing text.